 Because I entered the scene at a young age, I walked through open doors and into solid walls.
 But I also got up, educated myself and gained experience.
 Gonna catch them all!

-I’m sharing them now, handing out plasters and padding.
-A knee pad and helmet can work wonders.
-It is important to me to create a feeling of security.
-To give everyone the confidence to say “No!, Forget it!” and “Ciao, cocoa!” to say to the other person and to be allowed to do so.
-Red Flags to recognize yourself to let it be covered, to stand up for yourself.
+I share those now, handing out band-aids and padding.
+A knee guard and helmet can work wonders.
+I want to create a sense of security.
+To give people the self-confidence to say “No!, Forget it!” and “Ciao, CaCao!” to others, and to have the right to do so.
+To recognize red flags, to be covered, and to stand up for oneself.

-A certain tendency towards collecting equipment, attending parties, traveling to sex shops, being a kinky tourist, and sticking my fingers everywhere certainly helped there.
-I’ve worked as a camgirl and Findom, written a pet play cookbook, spoken on podcasts, blogged, tweeted.
+A certain fondness for collecting equipment, attending parties, traveling to sex shops, being a kinky tourist, and sticking my fingers into everything has, of course, helped.
+I’ve worked as a camgirl and Findom, written a pet play cookbook, spoken in podcasts, blogged, tweeted.
 I also appear publicly with my face as a BDSM example.
-I consider myself the Magical Cat Girl of my own story, just in latex and pleasers.
-And I spank my “villains” in mutual consent.
+I consider myself the Magical-Cat-Girl of my own story, just in latex and pleasers.
+And I beat up my “villains” in mutual consent.

 That’s why I decided to write for Deviance.
 I got the chance to open my big suitcase of shame and give people knowledge that wasn’t available to me at the time.
 To be a femdom who doesn’t think of herself as an untouchable astral figure, but rather one who appears more human without losing her dominance.
 To pull a stick out of our anal community’s ass and sprinkle glitter on it.
 Cheers!